andremarcelonunes/Projeto-Shark-Attack/README.md

 mako	  0.815464

 ````
-so, when you see the attacks whith species identified, you see white shark on the top, but it represents only 13,44%
+Look, when you see the attacks with species identified, you see white shark on the top, but it represents only 13,44%.

-#### Let´s see better this number for white shark
+#### Let´s see better this number for all and white shark attacks